dart-lang/language/resources/type-system/upper-lower-bounds.md

     super-interfaces used consists of the `LEGACY_ERASURE` of the super-interfaces of the two types.
-  - For an upper bound computation in an opted in library, no modification of the set of super-interfaces if performed.
+  - For an upper bound computation in an opted in library, no modification of the set of super-interfaces is performed.

 ## Lower bounds